thepluck/piwi/README.md

 Piwi is a CLI for quickly finding salts that create flags matching Uniswap V4 Hooks' addresses via CREATE2 or CREATE3.
 Written in Rust with [Alloy](https://github.com/alloy-rs/core).

-Piwi is heavely inspired by [Create2Crunch](https://github.com/0age/create2crunch), with the difference that it focuses on Uniswap V4 Hooks, will exit once it finds a salt and with additional CREATE3 support.
+Piwi is heavely inspired by [Maldon](https://github.com/flood-protocol/maldon), with the difference that it focuses on Uniswap V4 Hooks.

+## Installation

 ```bash
 git clone https://github.com/thepluck/Piwi.git
 cd Piwi